The Process to Get Driving license

 3. Driving Practice

-Moreover, it’s not enough to feel confident that you can drive well when taking your driving test, you must also ensure you have all sorts of other things covered in your preparation.
+Moreover, it’s not enough to feel confident that you can drive well when taking your driving test; you must also ensure you have covered all sorts of other things in your preparation.
 Make sure you reach the test center at the right time.
-Listen attentively to the examiners instructions.
+Listen attentively to the examiner’s instructions.